occupational asthma

 classification

-| Sensitiser-induced OA | Irritant-induced OA (RADS) | Work-exacerbated asthma | |
+| Sensitiser-induced OA | Irritant-induced OA | Work-exacerbated asthma | |

 |---|---|---|---|

-| Mechanism | Immunological sensitisation (latency period) | High-level irritant exposure → airway injury | Pre-existing asthma worsened by workplace triggers |
+| Mechanism | Immunological sensitisation (latency period) | High-level irritant exposure → airway injury (spectrum from classic RADS to chronic low-dose irritant exposure) | Pre-existing asthma worsened by workplace triggers |

-| Latency | Weeks to years of exposure before symptom onset | Onset within 24h of single high-dose exposure | N/A |
+| Latency | Weeks to years of exposure before symptom onset | Classic RADS: onset within minutes to hours of single massive exposure; may also occur after multiple/chronic irritant exposures | N/A |

 | Pre-existing asthma | No (new disease) | No | Yes |

-| Prognosis with removal | May improve or resolve | Often persistent | Improves but underlying asthma remains |
+| Prognosis with removal | May improve or resolve; earlier removal → better outcomes | Often persistent (symptoms ≥ 3 months by definition in classic RADS) | Improves but underlying asthma remains |

 common sensitisers